Bishan Bus Interchange: Design

-The unusual design of Bishan Bus Interchange was even described in The New Paper as "a piece of Disneyland in Bishan".
+The unusual design of Bishan Bus Interchange was previously described in The New Paper as "a piece of Disneyland in Bishan".
 The interchange features a castle-like structure wrapping around the bus parking area.
 Above the interchange, there is a cafeteria as well as a car park.
-A children's playground and an adjoining structure that houses a coffee shop (taken over a McDonald’s branch) was also constructed together with this interchange.
+A children's playground and an adjoining structure that houses a coffee shop (taken over a McDonald’s branch) were also constructed together with this interchange.

 Bishan Bus Interchange is physically linked to the neighbouring Junction 8 and to Bishan MRT station.

 Facilities

-Bishan bus interchange used to feature a fast food restaurant, being the first bus interchange in Singapore to have this facility.
+Bishan Bus Interchange used to feature a fast food restaurant, being the first bus interchange in Singapore to have this facility.
 It also features a children's playground, which was designed to complement the fast food restaurant to make the bus interchange family-friendly.

-The bus interchange also houses a 560-lot car park above its premises.
+The bus interchange also houses a 560-lot car park above its premises, similar in design to Bukit Batok Bus Interchange.

 Bus Contracting Model

-Under the new bus contracting model, all the bus routes were split into 3 route packages: 50, 52, 54, 56 and 410 under Bishan-Toa Payoh, 57 under Bukit Merah and 53, 55, 58 and 59 under Serangoon-Eunos Bus Packages.
+Under the Bus Contracting Model, all bus services operating from Bishan Bus Interchange were divided into 3 Bus Packages, operated by the anchor operator, SBS Transit Ltd.

+List of Bus Services

+Redevelopment

+As part of URA's Draft Masterplan 2025, the current bus interchange at Bishan is planned to be redeveloped with air-conditioned waiting area.